KDE/documentation-develop-kde-org/content/docs/plasma/theme/quickstart.md

 ---
-title: Creating a Plasma Style Quickstart
+title: Creating a Plasma Style quickstart
 weight: 1
 description: A quick guide to creating your first Plasma Style
 aliases: